jgraley/cotest/coroutines/docs/working-with-gmock.md

     painter.DrawDot();
 }
 ```
-The wild-carded `WATCH_CALL()` would causes the coroutine to see
+The wild-carded `WATCH_CALL()` causes the coroutine to see
 all mock calls until the coroutine calls `RETIRE()`.
 After this the
 remaining mock call (`PenUp()`) is not shown to the coroutine so
 the coroutine does not oversaturate.
-It is handled by the expectation.

 It is normally an error for a coroutine _not_ to have exited by the
 time the test case completes (we call the coroutine _unsatisfied_).